arrowarchive/LoZ/docs/text/placeholder.md

 - Rachel

 PS-- Joel, Eric, if you're reading this, you should do a Git Pull and add the text files to this folder if you haven't cloned this already.
-If you guys have permissions, then you guys can choose a Jeckyl theme.
-If not, we can discuss it later.

 ### [Back to Main >>](https://arrowarchive.github.io/LoZ/)